 While the animation gives the appearance of being limited, what you have to commend the film for is its enormous degree of visual invention and the highly complex things happening within it.
 There are some exquisite watercolour landscapes and backgrounds.
 The frames are often designed like panels for illuminated manuscripts or break into split-screen panes.
 The backgrounds are frequently an amazing array of patterns and tessellations, like some kind of avant garde or psychedelic wallpaper taking over the frame.

 One of the loveliest scenes is where Aisling and the cat contrive to steal back the key and free Brendan, a scene that passes through some beautifully drawn backdrops while accompanied by a haunting child’s voice singing on the soundtrack.
 The film reaches its artistic heights during the confrontation with Crom Cruac, which is designed as a patterned two-dimensional snake that moves at right angles and where Brendan manages to trap it by winding it into a self-enclosed square.

 The story that supports the film is on the slim side, more often being there to support the visuals.
 The Book exists more to borrow the unique visuals from than necessarily tell a story about its creation – the journey into the forest for the berries and the crystal eye are mostly there to drive the plot.
 We are never given any explanation, for instance, as to why the abbot so obsessively and harshly wants to keep Brendan away from the outside world.
 The film does have a fair message about following the path of creativity and standing up against the voice of authority, control and safety often at personal cost and risk.

-Director Tomm Moore next went onto make Song of the Sea (2014), another beautifully animated work set around Celtic mythology and the On Love segment of Kahlil Gibran’s The Prophet (2014) and then co-directed the full length WolfWalkers (2020).
+Director Tomm Moore next went onto make Song of the Sea (2014), another beautifully animated work set around Celtic mythology, the On Love segment of Kahlil Gibran’s The Prophet (2014) and then co-directed the full length WolfWalkers (2020).